brct-james/adept-shop-titans-simulator/README.md

 14. Additionally, auto-combinations should exclude skills that dont match the equipped gear - if there is no dagger equipped then dagger master should be skipped

 15. Perhaps it would be good to have a way to restrict what skills/equipment is available - for example restricting to T10 gear and below or removing a set of X skills for some reason.
 Goes hand in hand with locking stuff I think

+16. When it comes to ranking builds, think of a way to weight the order of the skills in the build if there are empty slots remaining (because if epics are in slots 1-2 that is better for rolling than in 2-3 for example)

 ### Notes: